cambridge-cares/TheWorldAvatar/Agents/NTUPVLibAgent/README.md

 - `inverter_rated_dc_power` the rated DC power of the inverter
 - `modules_per_string` the number of modules per string
 - `strings_per_inverter` the number of strings per inverter

+##### Misc properties

+The agent takes a scale factor that can be applied to the calculated power.
+The scale_factor can be set in the file `misc_parameters.properties` found in the `resources` folder.

 ####  [Option 2] Read Photovoltaic Model Specs from Knowledge Graph
 Alternatively, the parameters required to create a solar PV Model can be read from a knowledge graph.
 This requires an instantiation agent to create a Knowledge Graph filled with PV model parameter values.
 The  [HistoricalNTUEnergy Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/1496-dev-instantiate-historic-ntuenergyconsumptiondata-2/Agents/HistoricalNTUEnergyAgent) provides an example to instantiate a knowledge graph which includes PV model parameters.